3 Proven Ways To Get Rid of Starlings TODAY

 Did you know that starlings aren’t even supposed to be here?
 Back in 1890, forty starlings were brought over from Europe and released in New York City’s Central Park.
 The man responsible (Eugene Schieffelin) had a mission to introduce all of the birds mentioned in Shakespeare’s plays in North America.

 The rest is history as starlings easily conquered the continent, along the way outcompeting many of our beautiful native birds.
-Their ability to eat almost anything and adapt to human development is uncanny to no other species, except maybe the House Sparrow.
+Their ability to eat almost anything and adapt to human development is uncanny, and second to no other species, except maybe the House Sparrow.

 Thanks for nothing Eugene!